mwvgroup/Broker-Web/docs/source/configuration/installation.rst

 Installation and Setup
 ======================

-This page provides instructions for downloading the necessary dependancies and deploying the website against a remote or local database.
+This page provides instructions for downloading the necessary dependencies and deploying the website against a remote or local database.

 Python Dependencies